-First thing first, find your way to Google Play store, search for and download the app called “aodNotify“.
-Or better still, you can save yourself the stress and simply tap the “Install” button below.
+First thing first, make your way down to the Google Play Store, search for and download this app called “aodNotify“.
+Or better still, you can save yourself the stress and simply tap on the “Install” button below to do same.

-When you’re done downloading the app and should have been installed as well, open it for the first time, and you’ll be greeted with a welcome screen that looks this way.
+When you’re done downloading the app, open it for the first time, and you’ll be greeted with a welcome screen that looks this way.

-From this screen, tap the button that says “Next” at the bottom of it, and you’ll be taken straight to a new screen, where you’ll be required to grant the app access to all the necessary permissions that will be requested from you.
+And from here, tap on the button that says “NEXT” at the bottom, and you’ll be taken to a new page where you’ll be required to grant the app access to all the necessary permissions that will be requested from you.

-When you’re done granting access to the permissions requested from you by the app, simply tap done at the bottom of the screen, and you’ll be taken straight to the app’s homepage, which looks something like this.
+When you’re done granting access to the permissions as requested by the app, tap “DONE” at the bottom of the screen, and this time, you’ll be taken to the app’s homepage, which looks something like this.

-From this screen, tap the first setting option labeled “Notifications“, and a new screen will be opened to you, and it looks this way.
+And from here, tap on the first setting option you see labeled there as “Notifications“, and you’ll be taken to a new page that looks this way.

 From this page, you’ll be able to set how you want the app to interact with your phone, by setting what activities or actions on your phone that can trigger it, such as when you receive a new notification from apps that you selected, or when your phone’s battery level gets to a particular percentage, etc.

-When you’re done setting things from Step.2 above, kindly find your way back to the app’s homepage, and this time, select the next option there which says “Notification light“, and you should be looking at a new page that looks this way.
+When you’re done setting things from the last step above, kindly make your way back to the app’s homepage, and this time, select the next option labeled there as “Notification light“, and you should be looking at a new page that looks this way.

 From this page, you’ll be able to customize the look, feel, and even change the dimension (position and size) of your custom hole punch notification LED, using the Style, Effects, and Dimensions setting options.

-When you’re done on this page, go back to the app’s homepage, and this time, tap on the next setting option there that is labeled as “Always on Display“, and you should have a new page that looks this way.
+When you’re done on this page, go back to the app’s homepage, and this time, tap on the next setting option labeled there as “Always on Display“, and you should have a new page that looks this way.

-This page lets you integrate the app’s lighting effects with your phone’s native always-on display function so that it works and behaves like it is part of your phone’s always-on display feature.
+This page lets you integrate the app’s lighting effects with your phone’s native always-on display function so that they both work like they’re a part of each other.

-When you’re done setting things the way you want them to be from Step.3 above, kindly find your way back to the app’s homepage, and this time, select the next setting option which says “Display time“, and you should have a new page that looks this way.
+When you’re done setting things the way you want them to be from the last step above, kindly make your way back to the app’s homepage, and this time, select the next setting option there, which says “Display time“, and you should have a new page that looks this way.

-This page lets you set how long you want the custom hole punch notification LED, the notification preview, and your phone’s always-on display function to be on when a new notification arrives on your Samsung Galaxy Note 10 and Note 20 phones.
+This page lets you set how long you want the custom hole punch notification LED light to remain on before turning off if left uninterrupted on your Samsung Galaxy Note 10 and 20 phones.

-When you’re done here, you can go back to the app’s homepage for the last time now, and this time, select the next option there that says “Colors“, and you should be given a new page that looks this way.
+And when you’re done here, quickly go back to the app’s homepage for the last time now, and this time, select the next option there that says “Colors“, and you should have a new page that looks this way.

 You can use separate color options for each of your apps, separate color options such as “Red” to denote when your phone’s battery is low, etc.